helloturbine/turbine-docs/docs/records/reporting.md

 * **Remote SKU**: The remote ID associated with a SKU.
 * **Unit Price**: The cost or price assigned to a single unit of the product in the order.
 * **Quantity**: The total number of units or items ordered in the specified transaction.

+## Sales Order Summary

+Overview of Sales Orders at the Orders level

+This report includes of the following columns:

+* **Created At**: The timestamp or date and time indicating when the order was created.
+* **Order ID**: A unique identifier assigned to each order for reference and tracking purposes.
+* **Order Number**: The specific number associated with a particular order for easy identification.
+* **Channel**: The channel through which the order was received.
+* **Payment Status**: Indicates the current status of payment for the order, whether it is sent, completed, or any other relevant status.
+* **Fulfillment Status**: Indicates whether the order has been processed and fulfilled.
+* **Remote SKU**: The remote ID associated with a SKU.
+* **Total Price**: The overall cost of the entire order.
+* **Payment Amount**: The amount paid by the customer for the order, providing insight into the financial transaction.

 ## Purchase Orders